 Applicants must have completed core requirements for the Doctoral degree, such as required coursework, comprehensive exams, and approval of the dissertation proposal by the time of application, as well as have permission from their Director of Clinical Training to begin an internship.
 Ideally, applicants should also have completed data collection for their dissertation before commencing the Internship.
 Applicants should note that there is no formal provision for time off to work on their dissertation during the internship.
+However, progress toward completion of the dissertation is a strong consideration in selecting and ranking interns

-In order to be considered, candidates must be enrolled in a recognized CPA accredited doctoral Clinical or Counselling1 Psychology program (or an equivalent program).
+In order to be considered, candidates must be enrolled in a recognized CPA accredited doctoral Clinical or Counselling3 Psychology program (or an equivalent program).
 All applicants must have completed a minimum of 600 hours of supervised practicum training and course work in basic assessment, interviewing and psychotherapy.